Commitment to Students with Disabilities

 Policy Prohibiting Retaliation

-The University is committed to ensuring that its learning and working environments are free from all forms of discrimination and harassment.
-The University strictly prohibits and will not tolerate reprisals or retaliation against persons due to their assertion of their protected civil rights, including the filing of internal complaints of discrimination, filing complaints with Federal or State civil rights enforcement agencies, or participation in an investigation of such a complaint (e.g., serving as a witness).
+The University is committed to ensuring that its learning and working environments are free from all forms of discrimination and discriminatory harassment.
+The University strictly prohibits and will not tolerate reprisals or retaliation against persons due to their assertion of their protected civil rights, including the filing of internal complaints of discrimination, filing complaints with federal or state civil rights enforcement agencies, or participation in an investigation of such a complaint (e.g., serving as a witness).
 Individuals who believe they are experiencing this form of retaliation are strongly encouraged to contact the Equity, Civil Rights and Title IX Office.

 Complaint Procedures